 - The cloud takeover.
 Cloud systems are being used to manage everything from payroll and recruitment, to employee engagement and culture.
 Because the cloud is so accessible, reliable and easy to navigate, it is proving effective as a tool for management to engage with their employees.
 Another use for the cloud is as an online common space for employees to connect with each other, through mediums such as in-house social media networks.

 - Emergence of Enterprise Resource Planning (ERP) software.
-ERP software basically organises and streamlines all processes that are key to running a business.
+ERP software basically organizes and streamlines all processes that are key to running a business.
 ERP software integrates anything from inventory management to customer relationship management into one complete system.

 - Demographic upheavals.
 Millennials comprise more that half of the workforce.
 However, baby boomers also remain in part of the workforce.
 Research shows most millennials and baby boomers are diametrically opposed in their attitudes and beliefs about how the workplace should operate.
 Balancing the demands of digitally-intuitive millennials with professionally-seasoned baby boomers is an obstacle facing most HR departments.

 - HR professionals are becoming strategic thinkers.
 The HR department is transitioning into a hub where HR professionals can gather and process vast amounts of data at their disposal.
-While gathering data on employee numbers, attitudes and work-patterns is crucial, being able to adequately analyse and process this information is just as important.
+While gathering data on employee numbers, attitudes and work-patterns is crucial, being able to adequately analyze and process this information is just as important.
 Without developing a coherent HR strategy from the data gathered, the data is useless.

 - Maintaining employee culture as a top priority.
 According to Greg Besner from Entrepreneur magazine, “Company culture is more important than ever.
 It’s not that company culture was ever unimportant, but it’s quickly proving to be a “must-have” rather than a “nice-to-have.”
 Millennials have turned company culture into a top-priority focus for all businesses, especially with the advent of social media companies such as Facebook, Google, SnapChat and Twitter.
-These companies are well known for their inspiring modern-decor, effective space utilisation and employee perks such as fitness plans, free snacks and meals.
+These companies are well known for their inspiring modern-decor, effective space utilization and employee perks such as fitness plans, free snacks and meals.
 Companies such as these have set a company culture standard for other companies to follow and maintain.

 - The title itself.
 Human Relations is being replaced with the term Human Capital Management (HCM).
-HCM is defined as a set of practises related to people resource management, specifically in the categories of workforce acquisition, management and optimization.
+HCM is defined as a set of practices related to people resource management, specifically in the categories of workforce acquisition, management and optimization.
 In addition to the traditional administrative tasks, HCM includes workforce planning and strategy, recruitment/onboarding, employee training, and reporting and analytics.
 HCM is accepted as being a multifaceted, data-driven approach to management and is the way cutting-edge HR departments are heading.

 While some HR trends can be ignored, these emerging platforms cannot.
-Rapid technological development and the new millennial workforce has forced the HR world to adapt to a new perspective on the definition of HR and its role within an organisation.
+Rapid technological development and the new millennial workforce has forced the HR world to adapt to a new perspective on the definition of HR and its role within an organization.
 The ideal model for modern HR is being constantly reshaped but reconciling your company’s current HR to these new approaches is the first step.
 With “people” being central to the new HR model, forward-planning and reinvention means companies stand a much better chance of longevity.